elmoallistair/Codewars-SQL/src/SQL Basics - Simple JOIN and RANK/readme.md

-# SQL Basics - Simple JOIN and RANK
+# SQL Basics: Simple JOIN and RANK

 For this challenge you need to create a simple SELECT statement that will return all columns from the `people` table, and join to the `sales` table so that you can return the COUNT of all sales and RANK each person by their sale_count.